Ryanhustler420/RH-Android-Version-UI/README.md

 63. UI Almost Done, Because we are using Fragment Very Often
 64. UI Done.
 Fixing Again Some of Layout before hope over to firebase
 65. Making Payment Stript PreBuild UI.
 Later Merge That To Repo.
 App
+66. Almost There Because it was lot of work from both side client and server